San Diego State University

-Karen Emmorey focuses her research on revealing what sign languages can tell us about the nature of human cognition, language, and the brain.
-She also studies how deaf people process sign languages and how the processing is represented in the brain.
-Furthermore, she also investigates the nature of bimodal bilingualism and a variety of other topics related to sign languages.
+Karen Emmorey investigates what sign languages can tell us about the nature of human cognition, language and the brain.
+She studies how deaf people process sign languages and how this processing is represented in the brain.
+She is also interested in the nature of bimodal bilingualism and a variety of other topics related to sign languages and their neural implementation.

 Director of Goldberg Lab

-In her research, Adele Goldberg focuses on the psychology of language, the relationship between form and function and its representation.
+In her research, Adele Goldberg focuses on the psychology of language, with a special emphasis on grammar and its representation.
 Her interests also include language acquisition and language processing.
-She is the founder of Construction Grammar, one of the most influential trends in contemporary linguistic research.
+She is a leading proponent of the constructionist approach to language, one of the most influential trends in contemporary linguistic research.

 School of Psychology and Neuroscience

 Andrew Whiten's recent research focuses on cultural evolution.
 He studies the evolution of social learning, traditions and culture using a wide variety of approaches, including experimental studies comparing the cognition and behavior of human children, human adults and non-human primates, especially our closest living relatives, chimpanzees.